Applications of extrapolations to wavelet characterization of various function spaces and extension operators: Introduction

+Wavelets were originally defined as functions that form an orthonormal basis in the $L^2$ space, and their mathematical theory has seen significant development.
+Nowadays, various types of wavelets are known, possessing desirable properties such as smoothness, rapid decay, compact support, and band-limitedness.
+By leveraging these properties appropriately, it is possible to characterize function spaces via alternative norms and to construct bases with excellent properties across a wide range of spaces beyond just $L^2$.

+The wavelet characterization of function spaces is a fascinating subject in real analysis and applied mathematics.
+In particular, the interplay between weights and wavelets has been extensively developed.
+Such characterizations are especially useful when analyzing the boundedness of operators.
+Here and below, by a ``weight", we mean a non-negative measurable function that is positive almost everywhere.

+In this paper, we explore the connection between wavelets and an extrapolation result for ball Banach function spaces.
+Our assumptions are stated entirely in terms of the ball Banach function space and its K\"{o}the dual.
+As an application, we obtain wavelet characterizations of various function spaces.

-As we mentioned, we can use wavelet characterization of function spaces to investigate the boundedness property of operators.
-Recently, it is extremely useful to use weights when we analyze operators appearing in harmonic analysis.
-By a \lq \lq weight'' we mean a non-negative measurable function that is positive almost everywhere.
-The characterization of weighted function spaces has a rich history, developed based on Muckenhoupt theory in real analysis.
-For more details, refer to \cite[Introduction]{ABM}.
-Notably, the method for characterizing weighted Lebesgue spaces has been established through the boundedness of integral operators \cite{GM2001,Le}.
-This approach is applicable to certain generalized function spaces, such as weighted Lebesgue spaces with variable exponent \cite{INS-2015} and Herz-type spaces \cite{IzukiAnal2010,Tachi}.
+As mentioned above, wavelet characterizations of function spaces can be effectively used to investigate the boundedness properties of operators.
+In recent years, the use of weights has become extremely useful in the analysis of operators arising in harmonic analysis.

+The study of weighted function spaces has a rich history, grounded in Muckenhoupt's theory in real analysis.
+For an overview, see \cite[Introduction]{ABM}.
+In particular, weighted Lebesgue spaces have been characterized via the boundedness of integral operators; see, for example, \cite{GM2001, Le}.
+This method extends to more general function spaces, including weighted Lebesgue spaces with variable exponent \cite{INS-2015} and Herz-type spaces \cite{IzukiAnal2010, Tachi}.

-Furthermore, the wavelet characterization of Herz-type spaces is achieved through the $\varphi$-transform \cite{HWY}.
-Another method for wavelet characterization of function spaces involves the application of the extrapolation theorem, which is employed in Lebesgue spaces with variable exponent \cite{IzukiGMJ,Kop}.
+Furthermore, the wavelet characterization of Herz-type spaces has been achieved via the $\varphi$-transform \cite{HWY}.
+Another approach to the wavelet characterization of function spaces involves the use of extrapolation theorems.
+This method has been applied, for instance, in the setting of Lebesgue spaces with variable exponent \cite{IzukiGMJ, Kop}.

 We recall the definition of ball Banach function spaces defined in \cite{shyy17}.
 The space $L^0({\mathbb R}^n)$ denotes the space of all equivalence classes of measurable functions modulo null functions.
 Let $\rho$ be a mapping which maps $L^0({\mathbb R}^n)$ to $[0,\infty]$.
 Recall that it is called a {\it ball Banach function norm} (over ${\mathbb R}^n$) if, for all non-negative measurable functions $f, g, f_j$ $(j=1, 2, 3, \ldots)$, for all constants $a \ge 0$ and for all open balls $B$ in ${\mathbb R}^n$, the following properties hold: \begin{enumerate} \item[$({\rm P}1)$] $\rho(f)=0\,\Leftrightarrow\,f=0$ a.e.; $\rho(af)=a\rho(f)$, $\rho(f+g)\le\rho(f)+\rho(g)$, \item[$({\rm P}2)$] $\rho(g)\le\rho(f)$ if $0\le g\le f\text{ a.e.}$, \item[$({\rm P}3)$] the Fatou property; $\rho(f_{j})\uparrow\rho(f)$ holds whenever $0\le f_{j}\uparrow f\text{ a.e.}$, \item[$({\rm P}4)$] $\rho(\chi_B)<\infty$, \item[$({\rm P}5)$] $\displaystyle \|\chi_B f\|_{L^{1}} \lesssim\rho(f)$ with the implicit constant depending on $B$ and $\rho$ but independent of $f$. \end{enumerate} Accordingly, the space generated by such $\rho$, which is given by is called a ball Banach function space.
 Furthermore its \lq\lq associate norm" $\rho'$ is defined for a non-negative measurable function $g$ by $ \rho'(g) := \sup\left\{ \|f \cdot g\|_{L^{1}}\,:\, f\in X, \rho(f)\le 1\right\}. $ Likewise we can consider the K\"{o}the dual $X'=(X_\rho)'=X_{\rho'}$ for Banach lattices.